Kinaxis: History

-Kinaxis was founded in 1984 as Cadence Computer Corporation, to do supply-chain analysis of using custom mainframe computers, by three former Mitel engineers.
+Kinaxis was founded in 1984 as Cadence Computer Corporation by three former Mitel engineers, Dr. D. Michael Caughey, John R. Peacock and Duncan Klett, to conduct supply chain analysis using custom mainframe computers.
 The name was later changed to Carp Systems International (after the nearby Carp River), then Enterprise Planning Systems.
-In the mid 1990s, it changed its name to Webplan, and shifted from making hardware to providing software.
+In the mid 1990s, it changed its name to Webplan and shifted from making hardware to providing software.